studentcoursera/08_machine_learning/readme.md

 The various forms of group of variables considered in this experimentaion (as part of EDA) were:
 ```
 1. All the variables.
-This needed eliminating a few columns, like NA, etc.
+We had to eliminate a few columns, like NA, etc.

 2. Eliminating all the 8 calculated variables.
 With this encountered a few issues.
 tt2 <- subset(pmltraining,select=c(-grep("^kurtosis_|^skewness_|^max_|^min_